senilio/docker-scaling/README.md

+#### What's this?

-### Docker, Nginx, Consul, Consul Template and Registrator joined together to create an auto scaling reverse proxy.
+Docker, Nginx, Consul, Consul Template and Registrator joined together to create an auto scaling reverse proxy.

 #### Preparations: